 We acknowledge and understand that some people may wish to supply only part of the information requested by a MYST service or program, or use a pseudonym when divulging personal information.
 You have a right to anonymity.
 We will endeavour to support this request where it is lawful and practicable (for example when making a general enquiry).

-However, generally it is not practicable for MYST to deal with individuals anonymously or through a pseudonym on an ongoing basis, and we might be we required by law to deal with an identified person.
+However, generally it is not practicable for MYST to deal with individuals anonymously or through a pseudonym on an ongoing basis, and we might be required by law to deal with an identified person.
 If we do not collect personal information about you:

 we may not be able to provide the requested programs or services to you, either to the same standard or at all